 What are yield spreads?

 Yield spreads refer to the difference between the yields of two fixed income securities.
 They can either be of the same or different credit quality.
 In this article, we’ll look at yield spreads between Treasury securities.
-Spreads are measures in bps (basis points).
-One basis points is a hundredth of a percentage point.
-So 1.0% = 100 basis points.
+Spreads are measured in basis points.
+One basis point is one-hundredth of a percentage point, so 1.0% = 100 basis points.

 Broadly speaking, rising—or widening—spreads lead to a positive yield curve, which indicate anticipated stable economic conditions.
 On the other hand, contracting—or falling—spreads may indicate worsening economic conditions, resulting in a flattened yield curve.